Mort4lis/social-network-system-design/README.md

 - Each user sends an average of 10 messages per day
 - Each user reads messages an average of 20 times per day
 - The size of each message is a maximum of 1000 characters
+- A user can have a maximum of 1000 friends
 - A group can have a maximum of 100 participants
 - Posts and messages are stored forever
 - Geo distribution is not supported (CIS only)